 The community in which you live is important.
 Those you live with can influence happiness and impact overall well-being.
 Rusty's Morningstar Ranch provides a safe, nurturing environment for adults with autism in a productive, "whole life" ranch setting, assuring quality and value to each individual according to his or her needs and abilities.

-All staff are specifically trained to understand behaviors often related to autism and the behaviors will be supported with positive behavior supports instead of looking first to medication.
+All staff is specifically trained to understand behaviors often related to autism and the behaviors will be supported with positive behavior supports instead of looking first to medication.

 Ranchers also participate in their community by volunteering at other nonprofit organizations such as Habitat for Humanity, the Humane Society or just picking up garbage at local parks.

 Learn more about our upcoming events, fundraisers, and ways to volunteer